nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User choose a date;
 2. myPotato show all the tasks in that day;
 3. User type in command sort;
-4. myPotato sort the tasks according to deadlines;
-5. myPotato shows the list of tasks according to deadlines;
+4. myPotato sort and shows the list of tasks according to deadlines;
 Use case ends.

 **Extensions**